 There are so many options.
-You can cook poultry, beef, fish, and vegetarian meals in one go, without having to run around checking on one element or another, stirring here and fine-tuning there.
+You can cook poultry, beef, fish, sausage, and vegetarian meals in one go, without having to run around checking on one element or another, stirring here and fine-tuning there.

 With thousands of combinations of proteins and vegetables to choose from, you could make a new dinner every single night in the same way and never get bored.